bradministrator/school_notes/aboriginal_studies/Indigenous History Timeline Canada.md

 # 1763 - Royal Proclamation

-*All lands West of Appalachian mountains British sovereign territory reserved for native peoples **Banned colonists in negotiating with indians for land **Acknowledged Indian land rights (occupancy and ownership)
+- All lands West of Appalachian mountains British sovereign territory reserved for native peoples -- Banned colonists in negotiating with indians for land -- Acknowledged Indian land rights (occupancy and ownership)

 1857 - Gradual Civilization Act
 				* Bluntly states the Crown's key policy is assimilation of Indians